ecanquiz/vitest-tdd-test/README.md

 - Arguments are stored in `emitted(eventName)[index]` in an array in the same order they are emitted.

 **Form Handling**

 - Use `setValue` to set the value on both DOM inputs and Vue components.
 - Use `trigger` to trigger DOM events, both with and without modifiers.
 - Add extra event data to `trigger` using the second parameter.
 - Assert that the DOM changed and the right events got emitted.
 Try not to assert data on the Component instance.

+**Passing Data to Components**
+- Use the `props` and `data` mounting options to pre-set the state of a component.
+- Use `setProps()` to update a prop during a test.
+- Use the `await` keyword before `setProps()` to ensure the Vue will update the DOM before the test continues.
+- Directly interacting with your component can give you greater coverage.
+Consider using `setValue` or `trigger` in combination with data to ensure everything works correctly.

 ## [Vue Testing Library](https://testing-library.com/docs/vue-testing-library/intro/)